Lamudi: History

 Lamudi was founded by Rocket Internet in 2013.

 Lamudi rebranded Vamido (Nigeria), Ubilista (Mexico) and Zamudi and House (Asia) into Lamudi in October 2013.

 In 2020, Lamudi was bought by EMPG, a property platform based in Dubai.

 Operations

 In October 2013, Lamudi launched operations in several parts of Asia, Africa and Latin America.

 In 2014, Lamudi expanded its operations in Asia to Pakistan, the Philippines, Indonesia and Sri Lanka.
 The company's Asian operations were subsequently subject to a €5 million investment from the German Tengelmann Group and others.

-Rocket Internet had expanded Lamudi to MENA by launching Lamudi in Saudi and in Jordan in 2012 then in UAE in 2015.
+Rocket Internet had expanded Lamudi to MENA by launching Lamudi in Saudi Arabia and in Jordan in 2012 then in UAE in 2015.

 Furthermore, the company is part of the Rocket Internet-Ooredoo deal and thus its Asian operations became part of the Asia Internet Holding.
 Other regions of Lamudi are apparently funded through MTN and Millicom.
 Lamudi has also expanded in Africa, Latin America, and the Middle East.
 In September 2017, Lamudi announced cooperation with the Subdivision and Housing Developers Association (SHDA) to discuss the housing situation in the Philippines.